 Joyce received her J.D. cum laude from the University of Michigan Law School in 2010.
 While attending law school, she externed for the Honorable William H. Alsup of the U.S. District Court for the Northern District of California.
 She received her B.A. in economics and political science with distinction from the University of California, Berkeley in 2007.Show More

 (Northern District of California).
-Represented Novadaq in a trademark infringement case against Karl Storz regarding medical fluorescence imaging technology.
-The case settled on favorable terms.
+Successfully represented Novadaq in a trademark infringement lawsuit against Karl Storz over its competing medical fluorescence imaging technology.
+The case settled four days before trial.

 (Northern District of California).
-Represented Ubiquiti Networks in a counterfeiting and trademark, trade dress, and copyright infringement action involving counterfeit wireless networking devices.
-Obtained a worldwide temporary restraining order and preliminary injunction against defendants, who settled with stipulation to the entry of a permanent injunction.
+Obtained a temporary restraining order and preliminary injunction for Ubiquiti against defendants in a trade dress and copyright infringement lawsuit involving counterfeit wireless networking devices.
 The case was recognized by the Daily Journal as a “Top Plaintiff Verdict by Impact” for 2013.

-(Trademark Trial and Appeal Board).
-Represented ACI-NA and affiliated North American airports in opposition proceedings involving Anheuser-Busch’s applications to register airport code trademarks.
-Each proceeding settled in ACI-NA’s favor.
+Successfully represented ACI-NA and affiliated North American airports in TTAB proceedings involving Anheuser-Busch’s applications to register “airport code” trademarks.